Koadic virus removal guide

 What is the Koadic RAT?

-Koadic is a piece of malicious software, classified as a Remote Access Trojan (RAT).
-It is designed to allow cyber criminals using it to gain access and control over the infected machine.
-RATs are high-risk malicious programs with a wide variety of heinous abilities.
-Koadic malware can cause various severe issues, endanger device and user safety.
-It has been observed being promoted via spam campaigns, delivering fake HIV test results.
+Koadic is malicious software classified as a Remote Access Trojan (RAT).
+It allows cyber criminals to gain access and control over an infected machine.
+RATs are high-risk malicious programs with a wide variety of dangerous capabilities.
+Koadic malware can cause serious issues, and endanger device and user safety.
+It has been observed being promoted via spam campaigns and delivering fake HIV test results.

-Remote access trojans enable varied abuse over the infected device.
+Remote access Trojans enable various ways to abuse an infected device.
 They can modify and manage (e.g. refresh, rename, delete, etc.) system and personal files.
-By interacting with the Windows Registry, which contains information, parameters, options and other values of software and hardware installed on the system - trojans can view, uninstall, give commands to applications and even control connected hardware.
-The latter can be misused to make audio and/or video recordings that may be used for blackmail purposes.
-RATs often have the ability to exfiltrate and infiltrate data, thereby posing a threat to both device integrity and user privacy.
-Some trojans can cause chain infections; in other words, download/install additional malicious software (e.g. ransomware, cryptominers, etc.).
-Another potential feature can be keylogging, that enables the recording of key-strokes.
-Hence, any and all typed information becomes vulnerable.
-For example, credentials (i.e. log-ins and passwords) of emails and other communication services, social networking and social media, e-commerce, banking accounts and so on.
-The data stolen can then be used to hijack various accounts and make monetary transactions and/or online purchases, (under the assumed identity of the user) to ask contacts/friends for loans, etc. To summarize, presence of malware on devices compromises them - posing a threat to the system, its data, users' privacy, identity and financial integrity.
-If it is suspected/known that Koadic RAT or other similar malicious programs are already present on the system - it is strongly recommended to remove them immediately.
+By interacting with the Windows Registry (which contains system information, parameters, options and other values of software and hardware installed on the system), Trojans can view, uninstall, issue commands to applications and even control connected hardware.
+The latter method can be employed to make audio and/or video recordings, which may be used for blackmail purposes.
+RATs often have the capability to exfiltrate and infiltrate data, thereby posing a threat to device integrity and user privacy.
+Some Trojans can cause chain infections by downloading/installing additional malicious software (e.g. ransomware, cryptominers, etc.).
+Another potential feature is keylogging, which enables the recording of key-strokes.
+Therefore, all information typed on the keyboard becomes vulnerable.
+For example, credentials (i.e., log-ins and passwords) of emails and other communication services, social networking and social media, e-commerce, banking accounts and so on.
+The stolen data can then be used to hijack various accounts and make monetary transactions and online purchases (under the assumed identity of the user), ask contacts/friends for loans, etc. To summarize, the presence of malware compromises devices and poses a threat to system data, and users' privacy/identity and financial details.
+If the Koadic RAT or other similar, malicious programs are already present on the system, remove them immediately.